 Patient/relatives and the staff in charge (treating doctor/nursing staff) were instructed to contact incharge person immediately when any adverse reactions is noticed.
 Patients contacted after discharge and any missed /neglected adverse reactions were noted down.
-Transfusion reactions that occurred were reported in the Transfusion Pagetter Pagetter Pagetter Company for Plaget

-Transfusion Reaction Reporting Form (TRRF) for Blood and Blood products provided by IPC (Indian Pharmacopoeia Commission) under Pharmacovigilance Programme of India.
+Transfusion reactions that occurred were reported in the Transfusion Reaction Reporting Form (TRRF) for Blood and Blood products provided by IPC (Indian Pharmacopoeia Commission) under Pharmacovigilance Programme of India.
 The original copies of Transfusion Reaction Reporting Forms were sent to National Pharmacovigilance Centre and photo copies of the same were documented.

 Patient information, transfusion product details, nature of adverse reactions, outcomes of the adverse reactions, severity of the event and causality assessment was documented.

-Statistical analysis: Using Microsoft EXCEL
+3 Statistical analysis: Using Microsoft EXCEL